Nurses role in advanced secretion clearance

 Please remember to read the disclaimer.

-The development of this nursing guideline was coordinated by Kate Lambert, CNC, Rosella Ward, Lisa Robson, Physiotherapist and approved by the Nursing Clinical Effectiveness Committee.
-Updated November 2020.
+The development of this nursing guideline was coordinated by Elisha Porter, CNC, Rosella Ward and Lisa Robson, Physiotherapist, PICU and Neurodevelopment and Disability Team and approved by the Nursing Clinical Effectiveness Committee.
+Updated May 2025.